-Network organizational structure helps visualize both internal and external relationships between managers and top level management.
+Network organizational structure helps visualize both internal and external relationships between managers and top-level management.
 They are not only less hierarchical but are also more decentralized and more flexible than other structures.

 Using a Network organizational structure is sometimes a disadvantage because of its complexity.
-The below example of network org chart shows the rapid communication between entities.
+The below example of a network org chart shows the rapid communication between entities.

 5) Divisional Structure

 Divisional types of organizational charts have their own division which corresponds to either products or geographies.
 Each division contains the necessary resources and functions needed to support the product line and geography.

 Another form of divisional org chart structure is the multi-divisional structure.
 It’s also known as M-form.
 It’s a legit structure in which one parent company owns several subsidiary companies, each of which uses the parent company’s brand and name.